Basic Companion Bronze Marker Design

 Bronze Memorial Borders and Other Styling

-The Border is the final portion that can be customized within the Bronze Memorial Design.
+The border is the final portion that can be customized within the Bronze Memorial Design.
 A full or even partial border can be adapted into almost any shape that best fits the story we are trying to tell.
-If the pair of them loved to garden together, then maybe a specific vine or flower is most suitable.
+If the pair loved to garden together, then maybe a specific vine or flower is most suitable.
 If they shared a love for woodworking, then we can adapt the border to have the exact natural wood grain of a piece they created together.
 In Fact, we have over 30 standard bronze borders to choose from but are always willing to craft something more custom to meet your loved one’s needs.